microsoft/pylance-release/README.md

         ```

 -   `python.analysis.autoImportCompletions`
     - Used to control the offering of auto-imports in completions.
+This will impact number of items shown in the completion and performance.
+    - Accepted values:
+        - `true`
+        - `false` (default)

+- `python.analysis.autoImportUserSymbols`
+    - Used to control the offering of user symbols in auto-import completions.
+This will impact number of items shown in the completion and performance.
     -   Accepted values:
         -   `true`
         -   `false` (default)